Report: NFPA's "Home Cooking Fires"

 - US fire departments responded to an estimated average of 172,900 home structure fires per year started by cooking activities in 2014-2018.
 These fires caused an average of 550 civilian deaths, 4,820 reported civilian fire injuries, and more than $1 billion in direct property damage per year.

 - Home fires caused by cooking peaked at Thanksgiving and Christmas.
 In 2018, fire departments responded to an average of 470 home cooking fires per day.

 - Ranges or cooktops were involved in the 61% of reported home cooking fires, 87% of cooking fire deaths and 78% of cooking fire injuries.

 - Households that use electric ranges have a higher risk of cooking fires and associated losses than those using gas ranges.

-- One-third of the people killed by cooking fires were sleeping at the time.
+- More than one-quarter of the people killed by cooking fires were sleeping at the time.
 More than half of the non-fatal injuries occurred when people tried to control the fire themselves.